 Urging your reward program members to post on social media about their experiences is a great way to generate hype about the program and get the word out to a wider audience.

 We’ve talked a lot about digital marketing (because it works), but don’t forget to cross-promote your rewards program in-house.
-For example, add a blurb about your program to your printed menus in addition to your online ones, and put up signage that promotes the sweet member deals.
+For example, add a blurb about your program to your printed menus in addition to your digital ones, and put up signage that promotes the sweet member perks.

-Now, with these 11 expert tips for creating reward programs freshly under your belt, you’re ready to wow your guests with a program that keeps them coming back to your restaurant.
-Bottoms up!
+Now, with these 11 expert tips for creating a restaurant reward program freshly under your belt, you’re ready to wow your guests with a program that keeps them coming back.